s3gw-tech/s3gw/docs/build-ui.md

 ## Build the application

-Before building the `s3gw-ui` image you need to build the conatainer image that is used to compile the Angular based aaplication.
+Before building the `s3gw-ui` image you need to build the container image that is used to compile the Angular based aaplication.
 To do so, simply run: